What is Accreditation and Why is it Important?

 HLC accreditation is evidence that Chamberlain meets all the standards of an institution that is able to confer legitimate academic degrees.

-Chamberlain College of Nursing must also obtain approval from the requisite state authorization agencies/bodies, such as the Board of Higher Education and the Board of Nursing in each state where it plans to open and operate a campus and/or confer a pre-licensure nursing degree.
+Chamberlain College of Nursing must also obtain approval from the requisite state authorization agencies/bodies, such as the Board of Higher Education and the Board of Nursing.

 Here are example listings of CCNE-accredited nursing degree programs and HLC-accredited institutions, including Chamberlain.